Isaac Wardell

 Isaac Wardell is a record producer and composer who primarily writes sacred music.
-He is the director of The Porter's Gate Worship Project and the Director of Worship Arts at Restoration Anglican Church Arlington, Virginia.
+He is the director of The Porter's Gate Worship Project and the Director of Worship Arts at Restoration Anglican Church Arlington, Virginia..
+In 2025, he and Josh Garrels composed music for the Academy Award Nominated Forevergreen (film).

 Biography

 Wardell is a graduate of KU Leuven in Belgium and Covenant College.